-Global dependence on the Internet expands by leaps and bandwidth every day.
-Nations depend on a cyber infrastructure that enables the operation of financial markets, transportation networks, taxation and energy grids, as well as the public agencies protecting the health and security of their citizens.
-Large global multinationals and small local businesses and startups use the online infrastructure to facilitate economic and technological innovation.
-Defense and intelligence agencies depend on cyber networks to manage far-flung operations, analyze intelligence data and implement homeland security, military logistics and emergency services.
+Global dependence on cyberspace is expanding by leaps and bandwidth every day.
+Nations depend on a cyber infrastructure to operate financial markets, transportation networks and energy grids, as well as the public agencies protecting the health and security of their citizens.
+Large multinationals, local businesses and startups use online infrastructures to facilitate economic and technological innovation.
+Defense and intelligence agencies depend on networks to manage far-flung operations, analyze intelligence data and implement homeland security and military logistics.

 Mariano-Florentino Cuéllar, director of the Freeman Spogli Institute for International Studies and a professor at Stanford Law School, conducts research on transnational crime and non-state actors as well as the emerging legal issues raised by efforts to manage cybersecurity threats.
 Affiliated CISAC faculty member John Mitchell focuses on computer security and network protocols; Barbara van Schewick, another affiliated faculty member, researches the economic, regulatory and strategic implications of communications networks.
 Dan Boneh, a CISAC affiliated faculty member, is a professor of computer science and electrical engineering and teaches cryptography and computer security at the Stanford Security Laboratory.

 World-renown cryptographers Whitfield Diffie and Martin Hellman, a CISAC consulting professor and an affiliated faculty member, respectively, are pioneers of the public-key cryptography that today is the underpinning of e-commerce security.

 The 5 most recent are displayed.
 More publications »